ggxchain/documentation/src/developer-documentation/keys/polkadot-js-create-keys.md

 </div>
 5. The newly created account will appear in the list.
 The displayed format depends on the preferences set in the extension.

-You might want to convert the key format to match default network prefix by using Developer -> Utilities -> Convert Address in the [Explorer UI](https://testnet.sydney.ggxchain.io/).
+You might want to convert the key format to match default network prefix by using Developer &rarr; Utilities &rarr; Convert Address in the [Explorer UI](https://testnet.sydney.ggxchain.io/).

 **Note:** For security reasons, it is advisable to use this method only for accounts with limited access.
 For running a validator node use [node-based methods](node-create-keys.md).